goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ```
 - Now this is kind of a pain because it means that every single time we want to do programmatic navigation, we would have to write our action creators to be called with a `history` object and we would make sure that all of our components called the action creator with the `history` object as well.
 - So even though this is possible but not super ideal.
-- We are going to alternative solution.
+- We are going to use alternative solution.
 - Remember that the `BrowserRouter` internally creates the `history` object and the fact that the `BrowserRouter` maintains that `history` object is what makes it challenging.
 - We are going to create a `history` object instead.
 - So we are going to create a `history` object inside of a dedicated file inside of our project.
 Then anytime that we want to get access to that `history` object, we are just going to import that file very easily because we are maintaining control over the `history` object ourselves and we are not allowing react router to create the history object itself.